Cerebrum internal capsule

 Posterior limb by:

-* Medial & lateral striate arteries of middle cerebral artery
+* Medial & lateral striate arteries of the middle cerebral artery

 Sublentiform part & retrolentiform part by: